Mineral Pools vs. Salt Water Pools

 With salt chlorinators, you don’t need to add chlorine to the water.
 The electronic chlorinator generates this for you by converting the salt in the water to liquid chlorine.

-The continuous generation of chlorine is great at eliminating the chlorine byproducts that arise when chlorine attacks organic matter.
-These byproducts are what cause most of the chlorine smell in pools, so usually salt water pools have less chlorine smell.
+Continuous chlorine generation eliminates the chlorine byproducts when chlorine attacks organic matter.
+These byproducts cause the most chlorine smell in pools, so saltwater pools usually have less chlorine smell.

 The salt in the water also gives it a soft feel.